This guide applies to iOS devices, iPadOS devices, and Apple TV

 Enter a Label

 Enter a Label to help differentiate this instance of Managed OS from others in your Library.
-These labels are not visible to end users, but are displayed throughout the Iru admin interface.
+These labels are not visible to end users, but are displayed throughout the Iru Endpoint Web App.
+See Library Item Labels in Library Overview for steps.

 Assign to Blueprints